-Here comes the second piece of our three-part Project Win UK series.
+This is the second piece of our three-part Project Win UK series.
 In part one, we showed how our engineers smashed expectations to launch Tink in the UK in four weeks.
-Now we dive deeper to walk you through the first two weeks of the project, showing how we built connections with the banks and trained our categorisation model – at lightning speed.
+Now we dive deeper to walk you through the first two weeks of the project,.
+Here’s part one and three.

 Launching in the UK was always going to have its challenges.
 There are Open Banking UK regulations on top of PSD2.
 Consumer spending patterns and consumer behaviour is different in the UK, and we didn’t have any data to base a categorisation model on.
 So where did we start?